 Our Adviser earned incentive fees during each of the three months ended March 31, 2022 and 2021 due to our Pre-Incentive Fee FFO (as defined in the Advisory Agreements) exceeding the required hurdle rate of the applicable equity base during each of the periods.
+No incentive fee was earned by our Advisor during either of the three months ended June 30, 2022 or 2021.

-The administration fee paid to our Administrator increased for the three months ended March 31, 2022, as compared to the prior-year period, primarily due to hiring additional personnel and us using a higher overall share of our Administrator's resources in relation to those used by other funds and affiliated companies serviced by our Administrator.
+The administration fee paid to our Administrator increased primarily due to hiring additional personnel and us using a higher overall share of our Administrator's resources in relation to those used by other funds and affiliated companies serviced by our Administrator.